 Many seniors have spent their lives collecting meaningful possessions.
 If your loved one is downsizing, they’ll have to leave things behind.

-Suggest your loved one start with a room with low sentimental value, like a bathroom or guest suite.
+Start small.
+Trying to deal with an entire move at once can feel overwhelming, especially when that move involves possessions acquired over a lifetime.
+Suggest your loved one start with a room with low sentimental value, such as a bathroom or guest suite.
 This will help them ease into the moving process with a clear sense of accomplishment.

 2. Explore using senior relocation services

 If you can’t be with your loved one during their moving prep, seek expert help.
-“Senior move managers” are companies that specialize in relocating, downsizing, and organizing aging individuals.
+While family and friends are often willing to help load and unload, it’s often worth hiring help on moving day.
+As an example of expert help,senior move managersare companies that specialize in relocating, downsizing, and organizing aging individual’s possessions.

-An outside expert can simplify the emotional aspect of moving.
-Even if you’re available to help with a loved one’s transition, having a third party to help make tough decisions can reduce tension and fighting among family.
+Hire an expert.
+An outside expert, such as a senior move manager, can help take the edge off the emotional aspect of moving.
+Even if you’re available to help your elderly parent move, having a third party to help make tough decisions can reduce tension and family arguments.

 3. Plan moving transportation around your elderly loved one’s needs